knpuniversity/phpunit/knpu/fixtures-reference.md

 ## Debugging Functional Tests

 But... what if it *didn't* pass?
-Well... the error isn't very helpful: it would basically just say that 0 is not greater than 0.
+Well... the errors wouldn't be very helpful: it would basically just say that 0 is not greater than 0.
 When things fail, the trick is to go *above* the failure and `dump($client->getResponse()->getContent())`.
 If you're using Flex, make sure to install the `var-dumper` package.

 Now when you run the test, it will *at least* print out the HTML body.
 By the way, with a little bit of clever coding, you can hook into the `onNotSuccessfulTest` method and have the last response content printed automatically when a test fails.
 I'll leave that as a challenge for you.
-But, ask us in the comments if you have any issues.
+But, ask us in the comments if you have any questions.

 Ok, there's *one* more thing I want to talk about with functional tests: filling out and submitting a form.